Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Dighton

-Protecting pollinators is a cornerstone of Dighton’s horticultural excellence.
-Incorporate native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm to support diverse pollinator populations.
-Avoid pesticide applications during bloom periods and do not use neonicotinoids.
-Create habitats with staggered bloom times and include larval host plants; avoid double-petal cultivars, which offer less pollen.
-Collaborate with the Massachusetts Audubon Society (https://www.massaudubon.org/) and local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Protecting pollinators is a cornerstone of Dighton’s sustainable gardening efforts.
+Planting native species such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm supports diverse pollinator populations.
+Avoid pesticide applications during bloom periods and eliminate neonicotinoid use.
+Design gardens for continuous bloom and include larval host plants; avoid double-petal cultivars, which offer less pollen.
+Collaboration with organizations like Massachusetts Audubon and participation in pollinator initiatives further enhance habitat value and ecological resilience.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Dighton

-• Chemical controls (only as a last resort, following MA MDAR guidelines) Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
-Utilize the UMass Extension Plant Diagnostic Lab (https://extension.umass.edu/) for diagnostics.
-Regular maintenance includes deadheading, division every 3–5 years, fall cutback, and spring cleanup.
+The first 3–4 weeks after planting require intensive care, including daily monitoring for water needs and pest issues.
+Integrated Pest Management (IPM) should follow a hierarchy: cultural controls (mulching, proper spacing), mechanical methods (handpicking pests), biological controls (introducing beneficial insects), and chemical treatments only as a last resort.
+Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
+Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
+Regular deadheading, division every 3–5 years, fall cutback, and spring cleanup are essential for long-term garden health.

 What Neighborhoods Do We Serve Throughout Dighton, MA?